SmallMistake/Modding-NiD/Music/Playing Custom Music.md

 ![songList](https://raw.githubusercontent.com/SmallMistake/Modding-NiD/main/Music/Pictures/audioLocation.PNG)

-For example, if you want it to play at the start of one stage you would change it to "alp_1int.adx."
+For example, if you want it to play at the start of stage 1 you would change it to "alp_1int.adx."

 This will cause the custom track to play instead of the intro track that plays while you walk to the palace.